Max Maxfield

-Max Maxfield (born February 17, 1945) was the 20th Secretary of State for the U.S. state of Wyoming.
+Max Maxfield (born February 17, 1945) is an American politician who served as the 20th Secretary of State for the U.S. state of Wyoming.
 He assumed the position in January 2007 and was handily reelected in November 2010.
 He was not a candidate for a third term in the August 2014 Republican primary election.

 From 1999 to 2007, he was the 18th state auditor of Wyoming.
 Because Wyoming has no position of lieutenant governor, under the terms of the state's constitution, the secretary of state is first in the line of succession to be governor.